The online Comment window has expired

 • Default_avatar

-Paula Larsen Moore over 2 years ago
+Paula Larsen Moore almost 3 years ago

 I would also ask that we speed up the requirements for electrifying existing buildings from 2040 to 2035.
 And to ensure equity, we must incentivize/make affordable and prioritize the transition to all-electric appliances in current homes and buildings in Oakland’s marginalized communities (East & West Oakland) by 2030.
 Cities such as Ithaca, New York are electrifying all residential and business buildings by 2030, and can be used as a model for Oakland.